tanusrixh/WesternUNav/westernUNav1/README.md

 It is important to consider how this discovery feature will interact with the Displaying Layers requirement.
 For instance, selecting a POI from the list may hide other layers or force the layer the POI is on to be shown.
 Additionally, when a POI is highlighted, it is necessary to determine what happens when a layer is hidden or displayed.

 ### Built-In Points of Interest (POI)
-Each floor map within a building contains built-in points of interests that users can layer onto the map while browsing or searching throughout the floor.
-Facilities including but not limited to classrooms, washrooms, computer labs, eateries, and even common stairways or elevators may be layered or hidden from the map.
+Building floor maps have predefined points of interest that users can overlay onto the map while browsing or searching within the floor.
+These points of interest may include classrooms, washrooms, computer labs, eateries, and even common stairways or elevators that can be either displayed or hidden from the map.

 ### Clicking on POIs
 When a user clicks on a POI shown on a map, the application should highlight the selected POI to show that it has been chosen and present information about it.
 This information should include the POI's name/title, room number, and a brief description, which can either be displayed somewhere in the interface or as a popup.
 Additionally, the option to favorite the selected POI should be provided.
 If the user deselects or unhighlights the POI, the information about it should disappear.